DigitalPublishingToolkit/TOD15-Online-Courtship/md/16_Ozgun-Talking.md

 audience to perform sexual acts, but largely, and more profoundly, and sometimes counterintuitively, sustained by talking with them, engaging with them communicatively.
-At various intensities, interaction ranges from passive communication (such as "hey joe, you are here again?") to in-depth, intimate personal conversations that do not necessarily revolve around sexual topics.
+At various intensities, interaction ranges from pathic communication (such as "hey joe, you are here again?") to in-depth, intimate personal conversations that do not necessarily revolve around sexual topics.